-Returning to the example in Table 3, not all individuals in the stream are equally available to be analysed - e.g. there is mention of an individual "Caterpie Line" that is not among the individuals in Sw.
-E.g., in the case of the hatches property, one can see that it relates several individuals in a symmetrical fashion: $i_8$ relates to $i_7$ using this property and viceversa.
+Returning to the example in Table 1, not all individuals in the domain or range of the hatches property are equally available to be analysed - e.g. there is mention of an individual "Mineral EG" that is not among the individuals currently in $\mathcal{S}w$.
+One can see that this property relates individuals in a symmetrical fashion: i_8 relates to i_7 using this property and vice-versa.
 These would, indeed, count as selective confirmations of S(hatches) (and for T(hatches)).
-However, all individuals in the sliding window use the property, which results in the data in Table 5.
+However, all individuals in the sliding window use the property, which results in the data in Table 4.

-Table 5 - Axiom scoring for the hatches property using the strong forms of N and $\Pi$
+Table 4 - Axiom scoring for the hatches property using the strong forms of N and Π